PokemonGoF/PokemonGo-Bot/docs/configuration_files.md

 `pinap_on_level_below` | Set at what level (and below) of the pokemon should Pinap berry br use on.
 Set to 0 to disable use of pinap berry
-`pinap_operator` | Set if Pinap berry going to be use together with "use_pinap_on_vip" or without (Operator "or", "and") `pinap_ignore_threshold` | Set if bot is going to ignore catch rate threshold when using pinap berry `vip_berry_threshold` | The ideal catch rate threshold before using a razz berry on VIP pokemon `flee_count` | The maximum number of times catching animation will play before the pokemon breaks free `flee_duration` | The length of time for each animation `catch_wait_min`| The minimum amount of time to throw the ball
+`pinap_operator` | Set if Pinap berry going to be use together with "use_pinap_on_vip" or without (Operator "or", "and") `pinap_ignore_threshold` | Set if bot is going to ignore catch rate threshold when using pinap berry `smart_pinap_enabled` | Set if bot is going to use the smart pinap function that uses pinap berry on high catch rate mons (does not interfere razz berry use)
+`smart_pinap_threshold` | If set to 0.85, pinap will be used on non-VIP with catch rate higher rate than 0.85 `smart_pinap_to_keep` | Number of pinaps to keep to be used on VIP `vip_berry_threshold` | The ideal catch rate threshold before using a razz berry on VIP pokemon (If smart_pinap_enabled=true, VIP above this catch rate will be pinapped)
+`flee_count` | The maximum number of times catching animation will play before the pokemon breaks free `flee_duration` | The length of time for each animation `catch_wait_min`| The minimum amount of time to throw the ball